SchwabeDE/ros-maze/README.md

 ### Install the Project

-Instructions about howto install the project onto your machine.
+Instructions about how to install the project onto your machine.

 #### Clone and build the Project Repository